 Minecraft: Commands, Files, Versions

-Gaining Access to Heads/Skulls You Find in Worlds
+Heads/Skulls: Gaining Access to Special Heads You Find in Worlds

-Worlds often use heads or skulls (as items placed as decorations) that are not available in the standard creative inventory.
-These are created from player skins, and you can get the data describing them, then usually you can use a command to get access to copies of the same item.
+Worlds often use heads or skulls (items placed as decorations) that do not look like any of the ones in the standard creative inventory.
+These are created from player skins.
+If you can get the data describing them, then usually you can use a command to get access to copies of the same item.
 The command you need is usually too large to type in the chat so you have to use a command block (where fortunately the Paste command works), and you can often find the command code on a public website.
 The process I use is:

 - Use F3 and point at the item to confirm it is a head/skull.